A Whirlwind Romance: The Perfect 3 Day Mexico City Itinerary For Cultural Gluttons

 Uber remains the foreign visitor’s transportation sanctuary, with $5-8 rides covering most cross-city journeys.
 The app’s tracking feature provides peace of mind, though drivers’ navigation systems occasionally interpret “shortest route” to mean “most scenic tour of residential neighborhoods.”
 Traditional taxis should be arranged through hotels or official sitios (taxi stands) rather than hailed on streets, where unregulated cabs occasionally transform routine journeys into impromptu adventures in creative route-finding.

 For pedestrians, sidewalks in tourist areas generally provide safe passage, though their uneven surfaces suggest regular maintenance hasn’t been prioritized since Porfirio Díaz’s presidency.
+Understanding which are the best places to go in Mexico City for safe walking helps visitors navigate the city confidently.
 Walking after dark should be limited to well-lit, busy areas like Condesa, Roma, and Polanco—neighborhoods where the primary nocturnal danger comes from tripping over dog walkers rather than encountering criminals.

 Final Survival Tips Before Your Mexico City Adventure